Practical advice on how to practice self-care when you have little kids in the house.

 Self-Care for Moms

-Parenthood is taking advice and knowing where to place it in your life.
-Practicing self-care is a factor in that decision.
 Here are some other ideas on how you can practice self-care in the margins of your life with littles.

-Going to a gym with childcare.
+- Go to a gym with childcare.
 Physical activity or just using the wifi while someone else takes care of your kids 😉

-Weekly play dates.
+- Weekly play dates.
 Contact with other moms is essential to self-care.
 Socialization should never be viewed as selfish.